TXOG/SocialScraper/README.md

 # SocialScraper
-www.socialscraper.co.uk - being converted into an android app
+socialscraper.co.uk - being converted into an android app